sajibcse68/MyDailyLearn/blockchain/overview.md

 When you create a new transaction, you assign the next nonce in the sequence.
 But until it is confirmed, it will not count toward the `getTransactionCount total`.

 Parity’s JSON RPC interface offers the `parity_nextNonce` function, which returns the next nonce that should be used in a transaction.
 The parity_nextNonce function `counts nonces correctly`, even if you construct several transactions in rapid succession without confirming them.

+### Concepts

+- A malicious node, also called a byzantine node, can intentionally send wrong information to all the nodes involved in the consensus process!